AlMakinah/fu1-go-fish-assesment-ekoshairy/README.md

 * Go Fish

 We're going to start out by implementing small helper methods that will assist us in this exercise.
 For each section, make sure all the tests are passing.
+You'll find Ex1 - 4 in helper.rb

+To run the tests: rspec spec/helper_spec

 ### Exercise 1